imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

 It's possible that `dot` file contains some illegal characters.
 In this case you have to manually remove it before executing the second command.
 You need to have [DOT](https://graphviz.org/docs/layouts/dot/) installed on your computer.

-### Relation creation rules

-Below, the list of rules describing when a relation is created between two components according to their type.

-__system -> automatons__

-Each declared automatons are considered as used by the system.
-Relation between these two components are always created.
-There is only one system (it's the representation of the model).

-__automaton -> global variable__

-Create:
-- A global variable is used in a guard / invariant
-- A global variable is assigned in a sequential update

-Don't create:
-- A global variable is assigned in a non sequential update

-__automaton -> function__

-Create:

-- A function is used in a guard / invariant
-- A function is used in an update

-__variable -> variable__

-- A l-value variable is assigned by right member variables

-#### Between functions and local variables

-Local variables are always considered as used.
-They are all reachable from system through their relation with the function (where they are declared).

 ### Unused components

 We consider as __used__ all components reachable from `system` (`sys` as you can see on the picture above).
 In order to find unused components of the model, we just get the dependency graph of the model, and make difference between all declared components of the model and all components reachable from `system`.
 It means `all_components - used_components`.